Two Crossings of the Katy Railway

 Barriger was close enough to the tower that his photo clearly shows the

-Hillsboro would be celebrated nearly thirty years later in 1881 with the arrival
+first railroad into Hillsboro arrived nearly thirty years later in

-"the Katy"; its name changed to Missouri - Kansas - Texas Railway, MKT, in 1923 but it was still "the Katy".)
-The
+[The corporate name changed to Missouri - Kansas - Texas Railway, MKT, in 1923;

-Katy line through Hillsboro is attributable to railroad magnate Jay Gould who controlled various Midwest and eastern railroads.
+that built them, an arrangement attributable to railroad magnate Jay Gould.
 Gould needed an outlet to Mexico and

-ports on the Gulf to maximize profitability, so he decided to move into Texas,
+ports on the Gulf to maximize profitability of his Midwest railroads, so he decided to

 eyeing the Katy as a potential component of his long term plan.
 The Katy had bridged the Red River